1 Q, 5 A’s: college-educated, upper-income, and liberals’ higher trust in nonprofits and philanthropy

 A “joke,” and other characterizations.

 An earlier version of this article originally appeared at American Affairs on April 5, 2020.
 Establishment philanthropy in America is on the defensive—as it should be.
-Measured in terms of its size, the philanthropic sector is big and getting bigger; this is not necessarily a bad development in itself, but the sector’s growth in recent… Continue reading Philanthropy on the defensive
+Measured in terms of its size, the philanthropic sector is big and getting bigger; this is not necessarily a bad development in itself, but the sector’s growth in recent decades… Continue reading Philanthropy on the defensive

 “The turn of so much of mainstream conservative philanthropy away from engaged foreign and defense policy work has been to America’s detriment, and to the detriment of the world as well,” according to the former Hudson Institute president.
 “It is time for conservative philanthropy to … return to supporting serious, sober, creative, security-oriented foreign-policy work ….”